Access our events

 Sturt Street

-• Metered parking between 7.30AM – 6.30PM, Monday – Friday and 7.30AM – 12.30PM on Saturdays, with a two hour restriction.
+• 10 standard parking bays – metered parking with a three hour restriction between 7AM – 9PM, Monday – Sunday.
 Free parking with no time restriction at all other times.

 To learn more about Victorian Accessible Parking Permits, please visit the VicRoads website